 - Many seniors walk with an unsteady gait compared to when they were younger.
 Also, if seniors don't practice good exercise habits, muscles can lose strength and elasticity, thereby leaving older adults more susceptible to falls.

 Take good care year-round to prevent falls in winter

 Those seniors who work hard to maintain and even increase their flexibility, strength, balance and endurance are less likely to fall.
 Occupational therapists recommend routine exercise year round so senior adults stay healthy.
 Even something as simple as a healthy diet can reduce your chance of falling year round--and especially--in wintertime.

 Another important healthy habit that can help prevent falls is getting routine eye exams.
 If you are wearing the wrong prescription eyewear, your chance of falling is much greater.
 Taking care of your eyes as you get older can help catch problems early such as glaucoma or cataracts.
 Since these and similar conditions get gradually worse, it's easy to miss how serious they have become over time.

-Finally maintaining good relationships with your physician and pharmacist are important for year round health so side affects from medication that could lead to falls are monitored and prevented.
+Finally maintaining good relationships with your physician and pharmacist are important for year-round health so side effects from medication that could lead to falls are monitored and prevented.
 Keep in mind that cold and flu remedies often contain ingredients that make some people drowsy.

 Stick to common sense adages